6 Ways to Keep Baby Healthy

 Don’t stop breastfeeding

 On the other hand, if you’re nursing and you’ve got a cold or the flu, you shouldn’t stay away from baby at all.
-In fact, you should keep on breastfeeding her, since you’ll be giving her antibodies to whatever you’ve got through your breast milk.
-“You’ve probably passed along immunity to her,” explains Levine.
+In fact, you should keep on breastfeeding them, since you’ll be giving them antibodies to whatever you’ve got through your breast milk.
+“You’ve probably passed along immunity to them,” explains Levine.

 Vaccinate (we’re talking about you)

 Babies aren’t eligible for the flu shot until they’re at least 6 months old.
 And the whooping cough (aka pertussis) vaccine?
 Well, it takes a series of shots before baby is fully immunized.
 You can help protect your child, Levine says, by making sure you get a flu shot and a booster for the pertussis vaccine, if you haven’t had one recently (check with your doctor if you’re unsure whether you need one).
 “Get immunized soon after delivery,” says Levine.
 “I recommend that anyone who’ll be caring for your baby get immunized too.”

 Teach your older child what to do

-If you’ve got an older child in day care or school and you’re worried about him bringing germs home, you obviously don’t want to do anything extreme, like send him off to a relative’s house for two months or freak out every time he wants to touch the baby.
+If you’ve got an older child in day care or school and you’re worried about them bringing germs home, you obviously don’t want to do anything extreme, like send them off to a relative’s house for two months or freak out every time they want to touch the baby.
 “You don’t want your older child to feel like they’re a threat to the baby,” says Levine.
-“It’s important to be cognizant of his feelings.”
+“It’s important to be cognizant of [their] feelings.”

-Instead, teach him proper infant etiquette: Always wash your hands before holding the baby.
+Instead, teach them proper infant etiquette: Always wash your hands before holding the baby.
 Cover your sneezes and coughs.
 Blow your nose into a tissue and throw it in the trash can.
 And be sure not to schedule any playdates at your home until baby’s out of the newborn phase.

 Play by the rules